 Travel Restrictions Remain for Certain Countries

 06/29/2018 In U.S. immigration news this week, the Supreme Court held that President Trump acted within his authority when he imposed travel restrictions on certain nationals of Iran, Libya, North Korea, Somalia, Syria, Venezuela and Yemen.
 Nationals of the restricted countries remain subject to travel limitations, unless otherwise exempt or granted a waiver.
-For more information and further clarification, please read the legal summary from Fragomen Worldwide Immigration Website.
+For more information and further clarification, please read the legal summary.

 USCIS Revises Unlawful Presence rule for Students and Exchange Visitors

 05/11/2018 Starting August 9, 2018, USCIS will revise how it calculates the accrual of unlawful presence for students and exchange visitors who fail to maintain their F, J or M nonimmigrant status in the United States.
 Students and their dependents will automatically accrue unlawful presence upon certain triggering events such as failure to complete their course of study or engaging in unauthorized activities.
 Individuals who have accrued more than 180 days of unlawful presence and then depart are subject to a three-year bar to returning to the U.S. and those who have accrued more than 365 days are subject to a ten-year bar.
-For more information and further clarification, please read the legal summary from Fragomen Worldwide Immigration Website.
+For more information and further clarification, please read the legal summary.

 Introducing a new SEVP Portal for Post-Completion OPT Reporting